Burning Man: Art

 A hallmark of Burning Man is large-scale interactive installation art inspired by the intersection of maker culture, technology, and nature.
 Many works invite participation through climbing, touch, technological interfaces, or motion.
 At night much of the artwork is illuminated by fire or LEDs.
 Creative expression through art is encouraged at Burning Man in many forms.
 Music, performance art, and guerrilla theatre are art forms commonly presented within the camps and developed areas of the city.
 Artwork is placed in the open playa beyond the streets of the city.
 Each year hundreds of works of art, ranging from small to very large-scale, are brought to Black Rock City.

-Art on the playa is assisted by a department of the Burning Man Project called the Artery, which helps artists place their art in the desert and ensures lighting (to prevent collisions), burn platform (to protect the integrity of the dry lake bed) and that fire safety requirements are met.
-Art grants are, however, available to participants via a system of curation and oversight, with application deadlines early in the year.
+Art on the playa is assisted by a department of the Burning Man Project called the Artery, which helps artists place their art in the desert and ensures lighting to prevent collisions, burn platforms to protect the integrity of the dry lake bed, and that fire safety requirements are met.
+Art grants are available to participants via a system of curation and oversight, with application deadlines early in the year.
 Grants are intended to help artists produce work beyond the scope of their own means, and are generally intended to cover only a portion of the costs associated with creation of the pieces, usually requiring considerable reliance on an artist's community resources.
-Aggregate funding for all grants varies depending on the number and quality of the submissions (usually well over 100) but amounts to several percent (on the order of $500,000 in recent years) of the gross receipts from ticket sales.
+Aggregate funding for all grants varies depending on the number and quality of the submissions (usually well over 100) but amounts to several percent (in the order of $500,000 in recent years) of the gross receipts from ticket sales.
 In 2006, 29 pieces were funded.

 Various standards regarding the nature of the artworks eligible for grants are set by the Art Department, but compliance with the theme and interactivity are important considerations.
 This funding has fostered artistic communities, most notably in the Bay Area of California, the region that has historically provided a majority of the event's participants.
 There are active and successful outreach efforts to enlarge the regional scope of the event and the grant program.